7 Days in Amsterdam with kids

 My mom came to visit in early April; it was her only granddaughters 1st birthday!
 After the party, we had one week to explore before she went back home so we planned it out perfectly.
 She landed in Dusseldorf to visit my family, then left from Amsterdam so save time and money, therefore we are going to spend our week in Amsterdam with kids.

 An excellent resource for planning all of Netherlands can we found with the Lonely Planet Netherlands Guide.

 Amsterdam is roughly 2-3 hours from Dusseldorf, plus traffic, by car, but hubby was working this week so I didn’t have access to it.
 Therefore, we relied on the ICE train.
 2.5 hours and 40 euro later (total, not each!!
 Amazing price), we landed at Amsterdam Central Station.
-Across the street was the local transit authority where I purchased a 4 day pass for us and 4 x day tickets for the toddler – there are no 4 day passes for kids.
+Across the street was the local transit authority where I purchased a 4-day pass for us and 4 x day tickets for the toddler – there is no 4 day pass for kids.
 If I had done more research, I would have purchased 24 hour tickets when entering the train instead.
 At least this way I didn’t have to remember to do anything.

 Train 8 took us across the street from our Air BNB; this was planned.
 I spend a week looking through hotels, BNB and booking.com to find the cheapest apartment available for the week, but also needed to be within the city centre and direct line to the central station since we would be using it so often.
 I was not thrilled with my choice of apartments so I will not be linking to it, but my basic criteria was met so I can’t complain too much.

 As a complete over-planner, we had everything decided and purchased weeks ago.
 Keukenhof, Zaanse Schans and 2 days in Amsterdam, plus the 2 travel days.